 - Traditional Worship live streamed on Facebook

-The church office will return to its former operating hours for staff.
-Outside of the two Sunday worshipping times and our Open Hearts Food Pantry, the church building will continue to be closed day-to-day.
+The church office has returned to its former operating hours for staff.
+Outside of the two Sunday worshipping times and our Open Hearts Food Pantry, the church building is open during the day while staff is present.

 You probably know that a typical weekend requires lots of volunteers.
 We LOVE our volunteers!
-During these initial phases of our reopening, we will have a limited use of volunteers for worship, tech, and hospitality.
-This includes the temporary suspension of students serving as acolytes among other things.
 If you’re wondering about your volunteer role, please contact the church office: 715-536-5482

 Frequently Asked Questions